Boris Johnson calls for ‘Trump deal’ on Iran

 Boris Johnson has called for a “Trump deal” on Iran, as he said the US President is the “one guy” who can negotiate a new nuclear pact amid escalating tensions.

-The Prime Minister said the existing deal had “many defects”, in a break from previous UK policy, and called for a new agreement.
+The Prime Minister said the existing deal was “bad” and had “many defects”, in a break from previous UK policy, and called for a new agreement.

 And, in an interview with a US broadcaster, he praised the confrontational business mogul-cum-president Donald Trump, who pulled out of the nuclear deal, as the leader to broker a new one.